-For anyone craving Asian food, Windsor is a convenient destination, rich with choices.
-Located just off Highway 101 between Healdsburg and Santa Rosa in Sonoma County, the town boasts a variety of restaurants showcasing Japanese, Thai, Vietnamese, and the Indian flavors of south Asia.
+When you're craving Asian food, Windsor is the perfect destination, rich with choices.
+Located just off Highway 101 between Healdsburg and Santa Rosa in Sonoma County, the town boasts a variety of restaurants showcasing Chinese, Japanese, Thai, Vietnamese, and the Indian flavors of south Asia.

 For two particularly toothsome dishes, lamb makhani brings the tender meat bathed in thick, buttery gravy, while chicken chyau is cooked in mushrooms and rich tomato sauce.

 For a taste of all cuisines in one setting, Chinois Asian Bistro (186 Windsor River Road, Windsor, 707-838-4667), just a block away from the Town Green, delivers a delicious romp through Chinese, Japanese, Thai, Indian, Filipino, Hong Kong-style, and Malaysian specialties.